- Optimizely X Full Stack

 If you add variations, Optimizely will provide automatic suggestions according to the variation number: “variation_3”, “variation_4”, and so on.
 Deleting a variation will not affect the automatic numbering of Optimizely's automatic variation key suggestions.

 Feature toggles and configurations

 Feature test variations include a feature toggle and the feature configuration (if one exists).
 By default, the toggle will be set to ON and the configuration default values will load:

 A common feature test includes a feature with no configuration, with one variation set to test “toggle=ON” and another variation set to test “toggle=OFF.”
-This allows you to test the performance of you application in its current form v. its performance with your new feature enabled.
+This allows you to experiment on the performance of your application in its current form vs. its performance with your new feature enabled.